 Once a neighborhood dedicated to the meatpacking industry, Chelsea is now one of Manhattan’s trendiest neighborhoods, still catering to market lovers and foodies alike.
 It’s home to the ultra-popular Chelsea Market and Printed Matter, as well as world-class art galleries and high-end brands like Comme des Garcons, Dianne Von Furstenberg, and Jeffrey.
 If you can afford its steep price tag, Chelsea offers a killer combination of glamour and urbanity.

 Out-of-towners might picture Flatiron as “it” when referring to New York.
 From the Flatiron Building to Madison Square Park, this neighborhood should be on any traveler’s list of places to be.
 Large corporations such as Amazon, Target and Lego have taken over a vast majority of this ultra-expensive retail district, making the area a 24/7 tourist attraction and shopping epicenter.
 Should you have the budget, the Flatiron District is an optimal location to pop up.

 Stage Your Own NYC Pop Up

 There you have it: Parasol Project’s ultimate neighborhood guide for pop up shops!
-We hope that you’ll take our insider’s list into consideration when planning your next short term retail store, temporary art gallery, temporary showroom, sample sale, design installation, or more.
-Interested in renting a NYC pop up?
+We hope that you’ll take our insider’s list into consideration when planning your next short-term retail store, temporary art gallery, temporary showroom, sample sale, design installation, or more.
+Interested in renting an NYC pop up?
 Consider working with Parasol Projects – we are the premier NYC pop up agency, with several proprietary NYC pop up spaces & locations in the neighborhoods described in this blog entry, as well as expert pop up production services and years of experience in the industry, all designed to make your pop up experience as seamless as possible.